The initial growth of sidebranches in ammonium chloride dendrites

+In Fig.~\ref{fig:width}, the first sidebranches are visible starting around $z \approx 31 \rho$, and the initial spacing is $\lambda = 4.6 \rho$.
+Beyond $z \sim 50 \rho$, significant competition between sidebranches clearly affects their growth.

-We have performed two separate characterizations of the sidebranch amplitude.
-First, we have considered just the envelope of active sidebranches, as in Refs.\ \cite{Wittwer2006} and \cite{Beckermann2012}.
+We first measured the envelope of active sidebranches, as in Refs.~\cite{Wittwer2006} and \cite{Beckermann2012}.
 A sidebranch was considered ``active'' if it was larger than all other sidebranches on the same side closer to the tip.